Offmat/article_JS_refactor/README.md

   ```
 </details>

 We still use some *'toggle'* mechanism.
 It is really hard to switch 4 levers and get to expected state and now DynamicFilter has to know, which dimensions are not for ssp source.
-We do have ResearchFormStateUpdater, why shouldn’t he be in charge?
+We do have ResearchFormStateUpdater, why shouldn’t it be in charge?

 ## Final request
 ### **Add another filter for 'Yield partner'**